Autonomous Verification Layer for AI-Driven Code Changes

 - Zero token usage to create deterministic tests from captured executions

-- Nearly zero token usage to refresh tests after a verified change
+- Zero token usage to refresh tests after a verified change

 - No AI-written test logic to debug or rewrite